jtaylorchang/kappa-backend/README.md

 - Make sure none of our docker instances are running
 - Run `yarn run test`

+Note: There are currently no tests to run

-There is a pre-test hook that will spin up a MySQL docker instance and a Mongo docker instance.
+There is a pre-test hook that will spin up a Mongo docker instance.
 Both of these will require downloading the first time they are run which may be time intensive.
-The MySQL docker instance will automatically have the correct SQL dump run during initialization.
-Both databases will be empty once the hook is complete.
-The MySQL docker is accessible at `127.0.0.1:3306` and Mongo is at `127.0.0.1:27017` assuming they complete successfully.
+The database will be empty once the hook is complete.
+The Mongo container is at `127.0.0.1:27017` assuming they complete successfully.
 The tests will be run with `Jest` and then the post-test hook will spin down both docker instances and clear data.

 ## Data Sources